CharnelMouse/personal-website/content/project/codex/index.md

 [Main model page](../../codex/codex_model.html): Post-hoc model performance on recorded matches; estimates for player skill levels, opposed-pair deck component effects, and monocolour matchups with uncertainty plots; estimate of importance of player skill compared to deck choices.

 [Predictions for current tournament](../../codex/codex_current.html): Pre-tournament predictions for completed matches in the current forum tournament, including measures of matchup fairness, and Nash equilibria as a rough indicator of likely winners.
-The current forum tournament is the Summer Seasonal Swiss (CAMS20).
-Updated regularly.
+Predictions are made using only data available the day before the start of the tournament.
+The current forum tournament is the Summer Seasonal Swiss (CAMS20), recently finished.

 [Optimal picking](../../codex/codex_optimal.html): Nash equilibria for deck choices, and good counters against known opposing decks, as considered by the model.
 These are expensive to run, and aren't updated as frequently.